Walt Dated World

 Guest Quarters Suite Hotel: Formerly Pickett Suite Resort Hotel.
 It became a Doubletree on February 23, 1995.

-Howard Johnson's Resort Hotel: Replaced by Courtyard by Marriott on January 20, 1995.
+Howard Johnson's Resort Hotel: This hotel was next to the Royal Plaza.
+It was replaced by Courtyard by Marriott on January 20, 1995.
 It closed December 30, 2003 to become a Holiday Inn.

 Pickett Suite Resort Hotel: Opened March 15, 1987 and later became Guest Quarters Suite Resort.